sidakram/bippy/README.md

 - commit: the process of applying changes to the host tree (e.g. DOM mutations)
 - render: the process of building the fiber tree by executing component function/classes
 - host tree: the tree of UI elements that react mutates (e.g. DOM elements)
-- reconciler (or "renderer"): custom bindings for react, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc to mutate the host tree
+- reconciler (or "renderer"): custom bindings for react, e.g. react-dom, react-native, react-three-fiber, etc to mutate the host tree
-- `rendererID`: the id of the reconciler, starting at 1 (can be from multiple reconciler instances, e.g. `react-dom`, `react-native`, `react-three-fiber`, etc.)
+- `rendererID`: the id of the reconciler, starting at 1 (can be from multiple reconciler instances)
 - `root`: a special `FiberRoot` type that contains the container fiber (the one you pass to `ReactDOM.createRoot`) in the `current` property
 - `onCommitFiberRoot`: called when react is ready to commit a fiber root
 - `onPostCommitFiberRoot`: called when react has committed a fiber root and effects have run